KerbsD/crud-tech-exam/README.md

 - To test the inputs on both User and Edit fields, try to provide incomplete details, numbers and random symbols on the name fields (except "'"), and incomplete email.

+- Every submit button has a debounce to avoid multiple request on the api.